Anemoi: Etymology

 The earliest attestation of the word in Greek and of the worship of the winds by the Greeks, are perhaps the Mycenaean Greek word-forms 𐀀𐀚𐀗𐀂𐀋𐀩𐀊, a-ne-mo-i-je-re-ja, 𐀀𐀚𐀗𐄀𐀂𐀋𐀩𐀊, a-ne-mo,i-je-re-ja, i.e. "priestess of the winds".
 These words, written in Linear B, are found on the KN Fp 1 and KN Fp 13 tablets.

 Mythology

-The Anemoi are minor gods and are subject to the god Aeolus.
+The Anemoi are minor gods and are subject to Aeolus.
 They were sometimes represented as gusts of wind, and at other times were personified as winged men.
 They were also sometimes depicted as horses kept in the stables of the storm god Aeolus, who provided Odysseus with the Anemoi in the Odyssey.
 The Spartans were reported to sacrifice a horse to the winds on Mount Taygetus.
 Astraeus, the astrological deity (sometimes associated with Aeolus), and Eos/Aurora, the goddess of the dawn, were the parents of the Anemoi, according to the Greek poet Hesiod.